oxsecurity/megalinter/README.md

   megalinter:
     name: MegaLinter
     runs-on: ubuntu-latest

+    # Give the default GITHUB_TOKEN write permission to commit and push, comment
+    # issues, and post new Pull Requests; remove the ones you do not need
+    # Statuses, give permission to write statuses on wether it can be merged or not
     permissions:
-      # Give the default GITHUB_TOKEN write permission to commit and push, comment issues & post new PR
-      # Remove the ones you do not need
       contents: write
       issues: write
       pull-requests: write
+      statuses: write

     steps:
       # Git Checkout
       - name: Checkout Code